 Lock your ticket to Alcatraz Island now, just as they locked up prisoners in the cells of the most famous jailhouse in the world!
 While many prisoners made escape attempts to leave the prison, tourists love to stay here.

 Don’t be alarmed, though.
 The prison closed in 1963, which was way too expensive to run, and now is a beloved tourist spot.
 People come here to hear about Alcatraz’s history and get exclusive looks at the cells that earlier housed America’s most dangerous and famous criminals.

-The infamous Robert ‘Bird Man’ Stroud, Alvin Karpis, George ‘Machine gun’ Kelly, and Al Capone, are some of the most known criminals in these cells.
-Out of all these prisoners, 36 made escape attempts, and only a few are known to have been successful.
+The infamous Robert ‘Bird Man’ Stroud, Alvin Karpis, George ‘Machine Gun’ Kelly, and Al Capone are some of the most known criminals in these cells.
+Of all these prisoners, 36 made escape attempts, and only a few are known to have succeeded.
 Many were either killed or caught, and some drowned in the water.

 Are you wondering if some of them ever made it out?
 The answer is yes because, in 1962, three prisoners carved a hole in their cell walls using spoons and other metals.
 They then made replicas of themselves using paper mâché and kept them in their beds to try to fool the guards.
 After escaping, they allegedly swam back to the mainland, as their bodies were not found in the water.

 Hearing about many failed escape attempts and some successful ones, you’ll see how cruel and unforgiving this island was to its prisoners, with its cold waves that feel like shards, scaring anyone who dared to escape.
 The exercise yard also added to the torture of the inmates, as they could see the beautiful city of San Francisco as a reminder of what they lost.

 However, as you tour the cells, you’ll see evidence of the activities of cellmates.
 Some played instruments, some painted, and some read.